rue/rs/doc/README.markdown

 The original spark was provided by Reyn Vlietstra's ruSH back in 2005.
 It was an excellent implementation of a novel concept, and I thoroughly enjoyed working on it.
-The first incarnation of rs was a complete rewrite effort of ruSH, and now I am starting over again.
+The first incarnation of rs was a complete rewrite effort of ruSH, and now I am starting from scratch again.
 Thanks to Reyn and all the other collaborators on ruSH and the earlier rs.